Affiliate links on Android Authority may earn us a commission. Learn more.

 Right-click once on the highlighted images, and click Delete Photos when the resulting menu pops up.

 If the image deletions do not sync with iCloud, go to the Photos app preferences and ensure that iCloud Photos has been selected.
 It should now work as planned.
 If not, try restarting the Photos app and your Mac. iCloud issues are usually cleared up with restarts (unless the issue is at Apple’s end, which is rare.)

 How to delete images from iCloud on the web

 Disconnecting your device from iCloud photo sharing means you must delete the images directly in iCloud.
 For this, you need iCloud.com in your browser and the Photos section.

 Go to the image you want to delete and click the trash icon at the top-right corner.
 Simple as that.
 Unfortunately, batch-deleting is not possible in the website version of iCloud.

 No. Turning off iCloud photo sharing will merely result in the device and iCloud not syncing anymore.
 The images on both the device and iCloud will remain unchanged.
 Any additions and deletions on the device will not be reflected on iCloud.

 No, once the images are permanently deleted on iCloud, they are gone forever and cannot be restored.

 If the phone is connected to the iCloud account, then any deletions on the phone are immediately reflected on iCloud.
 To stop this from happening, you would have to switch off iCloud photo sharing.

 One of the best things you can do to create iCloud space, aside from deleting photos, is to turn off your iCloud Music library.
-In some cases, you can save more than 1GB of space doing this.
-You can also delete unneeded apps, which will have caches and backups stored in iCloud.
+Sometimes, you can save more than 1GB of space doing this.
+You can also delete unneeded apps with caches and backups stored in iCloud.